City Comparison

 Schools

-Fairfax leads on school quality with a 87% average pass rate (rated Excellent) compared to 67% in Richmond.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Richmond, families look to Maggie L. Walker Governor's School and Open High School.
+Fairfax has a 87% average SOL pass rate; Richmond has 67% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Richmond, Maggie L. Walker Governor's School and Open High School.
 See Fairfax schools | See Richmond schools

 Fairfax